 The surgeon must be apprised of how many drinks you have in a week so that he may have to plan an alcohol withdrawal if need be or even monitor any alcohol-related problems that might accrue post the knee replacement surgery.

 A weight check is an essential parameter and you must start exercising regularly before the surgery.
 This will help to monitor your excess body weight and improve the recovery process.

 You must ask the surgeon and startupper body conditioning exercises along with knee joint strengthening exercises.
-The upper body conditioning helps reduce muscle soreness and fatigue which may be caused due to walking with the use of crutches or canes.
+Upper body conditioning helps reduce muscle soreness and fatigue which may be caused due to walking with the use of crutches or canes.

 Keep exercising until the day of the surgery to improve your strength and increase your endurance.
-Also, circulation exercises help in preventing clots and controlling swelling post the surgery.
+Also, circulation exercises help in preventing clots and controlling swelling post-surgery.